 The uninitiated, those who don’t climb, always ask me why I do.
 I normally begin my response with the statement that I don’t climb enough.
 I’m a marginal climber at best and am thankful for many far superior climbing partners who humor me struggling up 5.7s and 5.8s on their off days from crushing double digit decimals and multipitch routes.
 But I don’t get into the specifics with the casual observer.
 The second part of my answer depends on how much time I have.
 If I’m in a hurry and don’t have time to chat, I’ll say, “because its awesome,” a slightly more updated version of George Mallory’s response of “because its there,” when asked why he wanted to climb Mt.
 Everest.

-by Stacy Bare (note this piece was originally published in Volume 5, The Dirtbag Issue)
+by Stacy Bare (note this piece is published in The Climbing Zine Book)

 Banner photo by Chris Kassar